Ancient & Modern Languages Bulletin Overview

-- Take a higher language course at Asbury University as indicated by placement test.
+- Take a higher level course in the same language at Asbury University as indicated by placement test.

-- Contact the Ancient & Modern Languages Department Office for the official application to purchase language credits.
+- Contact the Ancient & Modern Languages Department Office for the official application form to purchase language credits.
 Submit completed application for language credit to the Registrar’s Office.

 - A processing fee of $20.00 per credit received for any eligible language courses will be posted to the student’s account when the application is processed by the Registrar’s Office.

 - This credit purchase option is only available for languages offered at Asbury University.